hairyhenderson/gomplate/docs/content/functions/strings.md

 ## `strings.Slug`

-Creates a a "slug" from a given string - supports unicode correctly.
+Creates a a "slug" from a given string - supports Unicode correctly.
 This wraps the [github.com/gosimple/slug](https://github.com/gosimple/slug) package.
 See [the github.com/gosimple/slug docs](https://godoc.org/github.com/gosimple/slug) for more information.

 ### Usage
 ```go